MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/cannot-automate-webpage-with-iframes.md

 This article provides a workaround to an issue where you can't automate a webpage if a web element is inside a cross-domain iframe in Microsoft Power Automate.

 > [!NOTE]
-> Web automation in cross domain iframes is being supported since Power Automate for desktop v2.31 (April 2023).
-This article refers to older versions than v2.31.
+> Web automation in cross-domain iframes is supported since Power Automate for desktop version 2.31 (April 2023).
+This article is for versions older than 2.31.

 _Applies to:_ &nbsp; Power Automate
 _Original KB number:_ &nbsp; 4599053